 Dr. Khan immigrated to Canada in 1994 to teach Mechanical Engineering at Sheridan’s emerging School of Engineering.
-A few years into his role, the Faculty of Applied Science and Technology asked him to create a Quality Assurance program at Sheridan.
+A few years into his role, the Faculty of Applied Science and Technology asked him to help develop a Quality Assurance program at Sheridan.

 Drawing on his experience developing curriculum at the Centre for Quality in Singapore and his expertise in the field, Dr. Khan created the Quality Assurance – Manufacturing Management postgraduate program, which still runs today.

 Dr. Khan designed the rigorous program with postgraduate students in mind.
 He saw the field of Quality as a unique re-skilling opportunity for those with math or science backgrounds looking to upgrade their skills – particularly apt for the growing community of new Canadians with manufacturing or engineering experience in the Greater Toronto Area (GTA) looking to obtain Canadian qualifications, and international students.